Smarter Work HQ

 Semrush

-Agencies with 3+ SEO or content clients, or those selling SEO as a core service.
+Agencies with 3+ SEO clients or those selling SEO-adjacent services (content, PPC, local).

 Watch out